Westminster Energy, Environment & Transport Forum

 A Fifth Generation circuit uses smaller diameter polymer pipes circulating water at ambient ground temperature.
 Now these slimmer pipes can be mounted on the side of buildings, as you can see on the right hand side.
 It is infinitely cheaper than digging up the road.
 Also, of course, digging up the road is rather hazardous because there are probably other services inside it and you risk causing major disruption.

-A conventional fourth generation network requires space for a central energy centre – which burns fossil fuels and emits CO2 and nitrous oxides on site.
+A conventional fourth generation network requires space for a central energy centre – which burns fossil fuels and emits CO2 and oxides of nitrogen on site.

 A Fifth Generation system needs no energy centre as each building uses a heat pump to manage its own heat needs and heat pumps emit nothing at all.
 So for decarbonisation, this is the way to go, nothing is emitted from heat pumps.